lindseysim/templatize/README.md

 <br /><BR /><br />
 ```

-Formatting also works for [lists](#lists) and [functions](#functions), an example is shown in the section [Formatting lists and functions](#formatting-lists-and-functions).
+Formatting also works for [lists](#lists) and [functions](#functions).

 &nbsp;

-## Lists ##
+## Lists

-Lists are marked with a `&`-prefix and can only take in an array.
+Lists are marked with a `&`-directive and can only take in an array (or a function that returns an array).
 The output is grammatically formatted with appropriate use of commas and/or the 'and'-conjunction, as dictated by the length of the list.
 No other dynamic text or subsections should be nested within a list and values within the array should be strings or numbers only for best results.

 &nbsp; *Template:*